-Under the section "sustained and sustainable, inclusive and equitable economic growth with decent work for all", the SAMOA Pathway also recognises the importance of appropriate economic development strategies - "taking into account... individual country circumstances and legislation" 18 - to achieve the level of economic growth and job creation necessary to underpin the proposed programme.
+Under the section "sustained and sustainable, inclusive and equitable economic growth with decent work for all", the SAMOA Pathway also recognises the importance of appropriate economic development strategies - "taking into account... individual country circumstances and legislation" 16 - to achieve the level of economic growth and job creation necessary to underpin the proposed programme.
 For example, more jobs are required to redress high rates of unemployment and more high-skill jobs are required to capitalise on the human capital development and technology transfer actions recommended in the Pathway.
 This paper seeks to build on the economic pillar of the SAMOA Pathway, by identifying alternative development strategies for SIDS.

-The multilateral process is bolstered by a diverse body of research on the challenges and vulnerabilities faced by SIDS, from their exposure to climate change and natural disasters, to human development outcomes, to their dependence on aid, trade and the exploitation of natural resources.
-19 Abundant policy analysis also exists on building resilience in SIDS on specific priorities, such as food security, 20 or on specific economic sectors, especially the blue economy21 and one of its main subsectors, tourism.
-22
+The multilateral process is bolstered by a diverse body of research on the challenges and vulnerabilities faced by SIDS, from their exposure to climate change and natural disasters, to human development outcomes, to their dependence on aid, trade and the exploitation of natural resources.17 Abundant policy analysis also exists on building https://sustainabiedevelopment.un.org/sids2014/samoapathway.
+Retrieved 27 August 2020.